NICUP14/MiniLang/QUICKSTART.md

 RAII (Resource Acquisition Is Initialization) is a memory allocation tehnique where resources like memory, files, or locks are automatically managed by associating their acquisition and release with the lifetime of an object.

 In ML, RAII determines the lifetime of the composite types.
 Resources are destructed by calling their associated `destruct` and copied by calling `copy`.
 Both aforementioned methods operate on references of the resources' type.
 The `move` builtin allows createing rvalue references of resources.

+> [!IMPORTANT]
+> Implicit copying occurs only for parameters of a function call.

 Description   | Type (var)       | Notation     | Effect
 --------------|------------------|--------------|-------